Africa-Khoza/Africa-Khoza/README.md

 - 👋 Hi, I’m @Africa-Khoza
-- 👀 I’m interested in deep learning and data analytics
+- 👀 I’m interested in making cool shit
-- 🌱 I’m currently learning deep reinforcement learning
+- 🌱 I’m currently learning how to use iMovie 🫥
-- 💞️ I’m looking to collaborate on projects using machine learning to help solve problems in education.
+- 💞️ I’m looking to collaborate on dopeass projects
 - 📫 To contact me, visit my [website](https://africakhoza.co.za) and fill in the contact form.

 <!---